foonly/foondot/README.md

 ### Handling Conflicts

 If a file or directory already exists at the `target` location, Foondot will move the existing file/directory into your `dotfiles` directory before linking.
-If the source file already exists, it moves the target into the dotfiles folder, appending `.conflict` to the name.
+If the source file/directory also exists, it appends `.conflict` to the name.
 For example, if `.config/program` already exists, it will be moved to `dotfiles/program.conflict`.

 ### Removing Symlinks